-Each student on the Faculty of Law Dean’s Honour List at the end of first and/or second year who continue their legal studies in the next academic year at Robson Hall become a Pitblado Scholar.
+The top ten students on the Faculty of Law Dean’s Honour List at the end of first and/or second year, who continue their legal studies in the next academic year at Robson Hall become Pitblado Scholars.
 Students are presented with a scholarship at a formal reception in the fall.
 The scholarship is applied to tuition.
 The Scholars Program was set up by Jim and Sandra Pitblado in memory of Mr. Pitblado’s father and grandfather.

 Academic Achievement Awards

 Awards are offered that aim to reward academic ability but also to acknowledge professional excellence and outstanding achievement in volunteer activities at Robson Hall and in the community at large.
 Students are required to apply for these awards and, in some cases, to submit statements indicating how they meet the criteria established in the terms of reference.
 The awards include the following:

 - Yude M. Henteleff Award in Human Rights and Civil Liberties (.pdf)